maijako/CV-generator/README.md

 ```
 As a person looking for a job in software development industry,

-I want an app that lets me input my professional experience, skills and education, lets me enhance my data with AI, and then creates a nicely styled PDF for me,
+I want an app that lets me input my professional experience,skills and education,
+lets me enhance my data with AI,
+and then creates a nicely styled PDF for me,

-So that I could have a professionally designed CV that’s optimized for Applicant Tracking Software and is aesthetically pleasing increasing my chances for an interview.
+So that I could have a professionally designed CV
+that’s optimized for Applicant Tracking Software and is aesthetically pleasing,
+increasing my chances for an interview.

 ```